-Since water is difficult to carry, you should map your route along rivers, lakes and such to make sure you will not run out.
+Since water is difficult to carry, you should map your route along rivers and lakes.
+Having these water sources nearby will make sure you will not run out of water.
 Rather than carrying a lot of water, concentrate on having means of purification.
 A lifestraw goes a long way if you travel when SHTF and it doesn’t take much space or add extra weight to your BOB.

 There will be those who have nowhere to go and bugging in will be their first choice.
 Even for them, it is important to know how to travel when SHTF because at some point they will have to get out and scavenge for supplies (fuel, food, etc.).
 If you bugged in and you have enough supplies chances are you can avoid traveling WSHT for a few months.
 It all depends from case to case, but regardless how well-prepared you are, the following guidelines should apply.

 If you have to travel when SHTF and you are bugged in, you will still need to do it during nighttime.
 If you live in the city a NVD is a must for you because cities are much more vulnerable and dangerous when an EMP attack hits and there is no light.
 In case there are light sources available, it could be even worse and you have to always stay out of sight.